A New Approximation Technique for Resource-Allocation Problems: Introduction

-\SN \emph{Capacity constraints on machines, random matchings with sharp tail bounds.} \ Handling ``hard capacities'' -- those that cannot be violated -- is generally tricky in various settings, including facility-location and other covering problems \cite{chuzhoy-naor:hard-cap,ghkks:hard-cap,PTW01}.
+Handling ``hard capacities'' -- those that cannot be violated -- is generally tricky in various settings, including facility-location and other covering problems \cite{chuzhoy-naor:hard-cap,ghkks:hard-cap,PTW01}.
 Motivated by problems in crew-scheduling \cite{maximilian:trans85,Rushmeier:95} and by the fact that servers have a limit on how many jobs can be assigned to them, the natural question of scheduling with a hard capacity-constraint of ``at most $b_i$ jobs to be scheduled on each machine $i$'' has been studied in \cite{tsai:siam92,Zhang:01,yang:dis03,gerhard:dis05,zhang:faw09}.
-Most recently, the work of \cite{zhang:faw09} has shown that this problem can be approximated to within a factor of $3$ in the special case where the machines are \emph{identical} (job $j$ has processing time $p_j$ on any machine).
-In \S~\ref{sec:sched-cap}, we use our random-walk approach to generalize this to the setting of GAP and obtain the GAP bounds of \cite{shmoys-tardos:gap} -- i.e., approximation ratios of $2$ and $1$ for the makespan and cost respectively, while satisfying the capacity constraints: the improvements are in the more-general scheduling model, adding the cost constraint, and in the approximation ratio.
-We anticipate that such a capacity-sensitive generalization of \cite{shmoys-tardos:gap} would lead to improved approximation algorithms for several applications of GAP, and present one such in Section \ref{section:spaa}.
+The work of \cite{zhang:faw09} has shown that this problem can be approximated to within a factor of $3$ in the special case where the machines are \emph{identical} (job $j$ has processing time $p_j$ on any machine).
+In \S~\ref{sec:sched-cap}, we use our random-walk approach to generalize this to the setting of GAP and obtain the GAP bounds of \cite{shmoys-tardos:gap} -- i.e., approximation ratios of $2$ and $1$ for the makespan and cost respectively, while satisfying the capacity constraints: the improvements are in the more-general scheduling model, handling the cost constraint, and in the approximation ratio.\footnote{As described in \S~\ref{sec:sched-cap}, a referee has presented a much simpler proof of this result.
+We present this as well as our original proof, in the hope that perhaps the original proof has aspects that could be useful elsewhere.} We anticipate that such a capacity-sensitive generalization of \cite{shmoys-tardos:gap} would lead to improved approximation algorithms for several applications of GAP, and present one such in Section \ref{section:spaa}.
+However, as pointed out next in Section~\ref{sec:intro-tail}, the referee has pointed out that Theorem~\ref{thm:sched-cap} -- this capacity-sensitive generalization -- follows from the work of \cite{shmoys-tardos:gap}.